murp9702/mealsForMiles/src/pages/index.md

       text: >
         Life should be anything but bland... and we are here to help!
-Whether it is a special dietary need or a craving for something different, we provide custom meals for every palate.
-Check our out services page to learn more!
+Whether it is a special dietary need or a craving for something different, we provide custom meals for every palate and every budget.

-        We look forward to fueling your adventure.
+        We look forward to fueling your adventure!
 testimonials:
   - author: Vaibhav Sharma
     quote: >-